Look it up. I dare you. (follow the link below and look up Matt. 4:19) Many Christians are Following a Figment of their Imagination.

 Sunday Musings “Air is not more necessary to the lungs than prayer is to the preacher.” —-E.M.
 Bounds, The Complete Works of E.M.
 Bounds on Prayer

 The following is from Kairos Journal.
 This tragic story raises some simple questions for me: What “scientific conclusions” might our generation be equally embarrassed about in the future?
 What issues in our time is the Church, late to the game in standing up for justice?
 Will we learn anything from history?
-The article is below: … More Learning from the Failures of Science
+Irony: “White Supremacy” is … More Learning from the Failures of Science

 Weekend Links Busy packing day so this will be quick.
 Some good links below.
 Remember, a link is not an endorsement, just a stimulating or helpful perspective.
 Thinking Better about New Testament Studies Evaluating “Empire” in Current New Testament Studies (Reading the NT as rhetoric against Roman Empire has become a popular concept in ana-baptist … More Evaluating “empire”; Doctrine; The Origins Debate; Purity Rings and Wisdom; Jim Wallis Jumps the Shark;